About John Moorlach

 John Moorlach’s sound planning and diligent work ethic helped bring Orange County back to fiscal health and restored the peoples’ trust.
 He earned a national reputation as an accessible expert in municipal finance.

-Grateful voters twice re-elected John Moorlach as Treasurer-Tax Collector, then in 2006 to the first of two terms as an Orange County Supervisor.
-In 2015, he won his State Senate special election outright in the Primary.
+Grateful voters re-elected John Moorlach three times (1996, 1998 and 2002) as Treasurer-Tax Collector, then in 2006 to the first of two terms as an Orange County Supervisor.
+In 2015, he won a State Senate seat in the 37th District in a special election, winning outright in the Primary.

 In the Senate, Moorlach warned that serious problems lurk behind California’s seeming prosperity.
 He produced balance sheet per capita ranking analyses of all California’s cities, counties, and school districts, communicating how pension and retiree medical liabilities are putting hundreds of budgets at risk for fiscal distress, should an economic down-cycle occur.
 The effort has been one of measuring the fiscal conditions in order to manage toward sounder financial policies.

 Because Costa Mesa’s balance sheet ranks 34th out of Orange County’s 34 cities, Moorlach was prompted to run for Mayor to turn his city of nearly four decades around.
 Just eleven years ago, Costa Mesa was in 20th place.
 It is time for new management.

 John started his career in Costa Mesa in 1976.
 He and his wife Trina have lived in Costa Mesa since 1984 and are proud grandparents.
 When his children were younger, John and his family spent many family vacations traveling all over the state of California, visiting every county, and photographing nearly all of its more than 1,100 state historical landmarks.